ohthehugemanatee/blogposts/_posts/2018-01-10-im-joining-microsoft-because-theyre-doing-open-source-right.markdown

 In the group I'm entering, a strong commitment to Open Source is built into the project structure, the team responsibilities, and the budgeting practice.
 Every project has time specifically set aside for contribution; developers' connections to their communities are respected and encouraged.
 After a decade of working with companies who try to engage with open source responsibly, I can say that **this is the strongest institutional commitment to "giving back" that I have ever seen**.
 It's a stronger support for contribution than I've ever been able to offer in any of my roles, from sole proprietor to CTO.

-So yes, I want to be a part of that.
-Sign me up.
+This does mean a lot more work outside of the Drupal world, though.
+I will still attend Drupalcons.
+I will still give technical talks, participate, and help make great open source communities for Drupal and other OSS projects.
+If anything, I will do those things _more_.
+And I will do them wearing a Microsoft shirt.

+Microsoft is making a genuine, and enormous, push to being open source community members and leaders.
+From everything I've seen, they are doing it extremely well.
 From the outside at least, **this is what it looks like to do enterprise Open Source The Right Way**.